panzi/localchannels/README.md

 ##### Channel::postMessage

 Use this to dispatch a message to a certain channel.
-Message `data` can be anything that survives a `JSON.stringify`/`JSON.parse` roundtrip.
+Message `data` can be anything that survives a `JSON.stringify`/`JSON.parse` round trip.
 You can also send a message to `localChannels.self()`.
-In that case the data parameter will not go through `JSON.stringify`/`JSON.parse` and has to remain valid until the message is dispatched, which still happens asynchrounously.
+In that case the data parameter will not go through `JSON.stringify`/`JSON.parse` and has to remain valid until the message is dispatched, which still happens asynchronously.

 **TDOD:** Maybe make a copy of the data parameter/pass it through `JSON.stringify`/`JSON.parse` anyway, so that the original value can be changed without unexpected side effects?

 #### SelfChannel

-`localChannels.self()` returns an object implenting this interface.
+`localChannels.self()` returns an object implementing this interface.
 This is the channel that will be referred to as the source for all messages sent to other channels.

 You can also bind an arbitrary number of unique names to the self channel through which it can be addressed by other windows.
 You can also attach arbitrary properties to the self channel which other channels can query.
-Updating name bindings and properites will dispatch bind, unbind and propertieschange events to the other windows.
+Updating name bindings and properties will dispatch bind, unbind and propertieschange events to the other windows.

 	[Constructor(unsigned int id)]